Rasheed Kidwai

 Kidwai tracks Indian government, political parties, community affairs and Hindi cinema.
 He also reports on the Indian National Congress, Sonia Gandhi, Rahul Gandhi, and Priyanka Gandhi.

 Kidwai is the author of Sonia, A Biography and 24 Akbar Road.

 Personal life

 Education

 Kidwai is a graduate from St Stephen’s College, Delhi [1989].
 His school was Centennial School, Lucknow [1980], Anglo Arabic School, Delhi [1984] and Bhartiya Vidya Bhawan, New Delhi [1986].

-Kidwai did his master's in mass communication research from University of Leicester where had gone on a fellowship given by British and Commonwealth Office, UK.
+Kidwai did his master's in mass communication research at University of Leicester where had gone on a fellowship given by British and Commonwealth Office, UK.

 Family

 Kidwai's family comes from Daryabad, Barabanki, Kidwai's maternal grandfather was Maulana Abdul Majid Daryabadi, a noted English and Urdu commentator of the Quran.
 Kidwai's wife Dr Farah Kidwai is Scientist 'G' DRDO, ministry of Defence, Government of India.

 Career

 Formerly Associate Editor of The Telegraph, Calcutta, Kidwai is a regular political commentator on various television networks, radio programmes and newspapers.
 Kidwai is a columnist with The Tribune Chandigarh, Mumbai Mirror, ThePrint, ABP News Blog, Network 18, Inquilab, Dainik Jagran, Amar Ujala, Prabhat Khabar, Rediff, The Quint and a range of other English, Hindi and Urdu publications.